South African Road Accident Fund (RAF) FAQ

 The claim limit that applies is published in a government gazette, each time it’s adjusted.

-For accidents that occurred on or after 1 August 2008, claims for loss of earnings and loss of support (both present and future) are capped at a prescribed amount, set at R160 000 per year in 2008 and adjusted quarterly since then to account for inflation.
+Claims for loss of earnings and loss of support (both present and future) are capped at a prescribed amount.
+This was set at R160 000 per year in 2008 but has been adjusted quarterly since then to account for inflation.
 This is regardless of the actual loss incurred.

 Compensation for general damages can be claimed only in cases involving serious injury, and medical expenses are covered at prescribed rates.

-In the case of a death, dependants or close family of the deceased can claim for the cost of cremating the deceased or interring the remains in a grave, and for loss of support if the deceased was a breadwinner.
+In the case of a death, dependants or close family of the deceased can claim for funeral costs and, if the deceased was a breadwinner, for loss of support.

 Multiple factors will determine the payout for any particular claim, but you can find some examples of notable Road Accident Fund Payouts here.